 The most common languages in WVSD are Spanish, Russian, Marshallese, Vietnamese, and Arabic.
-Currently, there are over 125 active students, K-12, enrolled in the ELL program, and almost 150 students K-12 who have reached a transitional level.
+Currently, there are over 160 active students, K-12, enrolled in the ELL program.

 When a student enrolls in one of our schools...

 Parents are provided a “Home Language Survey” and asked “What language did your child first learn to speak?” and “What language does your child use the most at home?”
-If the answer to either question is a language other than English, one of the ELL Specialists administers the Washington English Language Proficiency Assessment (WELPA) Placement Test.
-Students who score at Levels 1 (Beginning/Advanced Beginning), 2 (Intermediate), or 3 (Advanced) on the Placement Test qualify for additional help to acquire and or improve their English.
+If the answer to either question is a language other than English, one of the ELL Specialists administers the English Language Proficiency Assessment (ELPA21) Screener.
+Students who score at Levels 1 (Beginning/Advanced Beginning), 2 (Intermediate), or 3 (Advanced) on the Placement Test qualify for additional support to acquire and or improve their English language.

 Students continue in the program as long as they need help developing needed skills in order to access core curriculum.
 Continuing within the ELL program is based on the results of the state assessment, ELPA21.